chef/chef-web-docs/chef_master/source/resource_examples.rst

 =====================================================
 .. tag resource_breakpoint_summary

 Use the **breakpoint** resource to add breakpoints to recipes.
-Run the chef-shell in chef-client mode, and then use those breakpoints to debug recipes.
-Breakpoints are ignored by the chef-client during an actual chef-client run.
-That said, breakpoints are typically used to debug recipes only when running them in a non-production environment, after which they are removed from those recipes before the parent cookbook is uploaded to the Chef server.
+Run the chef-shell in Chef Infra Client mode, and then use those breakpoints to debug recipes.
+Breakpoints are ignored by the Chef Infra Client during an actual Chef Infra Client run.
+That said, breakpoints are typically used to debug recipes only when running them in a non-production environment, after which they are removed from those recipes before the parent cookbook is uploaded to the Chef Infra Server.

 .. end_tag